exploitxd/discord-username-sniper/README.md

 # discord-username-sniper
-claimes a discord username @ as soon as its available
+claims a discord username @ as soon as its available

 -- releasing soon --